peak-gao/code-notes/js-basics-short-notes.md

     - **Lexical Scope** - is by far the most common, used by the vast majority of programming languages and is the scope JavaScript applies
     - **Dynamic Scope**
 #### lexing
-- lexical scope is scope that is defined at lexing time
+- scope that is defined at lexing time
-    - lexical scope is based on where variables and blocks of scope are authored, by you, at write time, and thus is (mostly) set in stone by the time the lexer processes your code
+    - is based on where variables and blocks of scope are authored, by you, at write time, and thus is (mostly) set in stone by the time the lexer processes your code
 - the first traditional phase of a standard language compiler is called lexing (aka, tokenizing)
 - the lexing process examines a string of source code characters and assigns semantic meaning to the tokens as a result of some stateful parsing
 - It is this concept which provides the foundation to understand what lexical scope is and where the name comes from